sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 ## The Testing Pyramid

 We discussed three different test levels: unit, system, and integration.
-A question that a pragmatic software developer might be asking themself is:
+A question that pragmatic software developers might be asking themselves is:
 _How much should I do of each?_

 Testers have to decide whether to invest more in unit testing or in system testing.
 Or to